Cloudflare Setup – A Quick Guide

 Clear cached files to force Cloudflare to fetch a fresh version of those files from your web server.
 You can purge files selectively or all at once.

 NB!
-Purging the cache may temporarily degrade performance for your website and increase load on your origin.
+Purging the cache may temporarily degrade performance for your website and increase the load on your origin.

 Determine how much of your website’s static content you want to cache.
 Increased caching can speed up page load time.
 You can set cache static content according to these levels: